cokesme/seccon06/README.md

 # umisama/seccon06
-This application was used as Task.6 at SECCON2015 Final(international).
+This application was used as Task.6 at SECCON2015 Finals(international).

 # how to use